 Approaching potential buyers is not the same as knowing and understanding your target audience.
 The latter has to do with who your website will attract the most, especially if you want to sell your website quickly.

 However, narrowing down your target audience helps narrow down interested buyers.
 It’ll greatly help in selling websites.
-If you have experience in client management, it could go a long way in helping you figure out how to deal with clients.
+If you have experience in client management, it could go a long way in helping you figure out how to deal with potential clients to sell your website.

 7. Get The Right Statistics to Present to Buyers

-Statistics are everywhere.
-Mainly because people believe what they see and because numbers don’t lie.
-Any person you want to sell a website to is going to ask for statistics.
+Statistics are everywhere, mainly because people believe what they see and because numbers don’t lie.
+Any person you want to sell a website to will ask for statistics.

-Backing up a claim like “My website will generate a lot of revenue in the long run” is not going to convince your website’s potential buyer(s) if you want to sell a website quickly.
+Backing up a claim like “My website will generate a lot of revenue in the long run” will not convince your website’s potential buyer(s) if you want to sell a website quickly.

 However, complementing the report summary or an item with statistical figures—perhaps in the form of a statistical infographic, for instance—will make them turn their heads and listen to what you have to say.